One Message Platform,

 Expertise, Authority, and Trust

-Any person, any marketing manager can use the CORTA planning tool to create a simple, comprehensive and effective strategy.
+Any person, any marketing manager can use the CORTA planning tool to create a simple, comprehensive and effective content strategy.

 And the ultimate goal of that strategy is that all of your documents are: